ricardoquesada/bluepad32/docs/plat_arduino.md

 # Bluepad32 firmware for Arduino

-**EXPERIMENTAL FEATURE**

-These instructions are "volatile".
-Might significately change in the future.

 ## Supported boards

 It works on **any ESP32 module** where the [Arduino Core for ESP32][arduino-core] runs.